Pinqo-community/mental-health-app/CONTRIBUTING.md

 ```
 - In your PR description, include a brief summary of your changes and reference any related issues (e.g., Fixes #123).

-2. **Code Review**: Your PR will be reviewed by one or more team members.
+2. **Code Review**: Your PR will be reviewed by two or more team members.
 Be open to feedback and make any necessary changes.
 Once approved, your PR will be merged into the `develop` branch.

 3. **Stay Updated**: Regularly pull the latest changes from the `develop` branch to keep your feature branch up to date.
 ```bash